 - Exhaust manifolds: These are connected to the cylinder head and take in air.

-- Catalytic converter: Your vehicle’s catalytic converter changes harmful carbon monoxide gases to water vapor and carbon dioxide, which reduces your vehicle’s impact on the environment.
+- Catalytic converter: Your vehicle’s catalytic converter changes harmful carbon monoxide gasses to water vapor and carbon dioxide, which reduces your vehicle’s impact on the environment.
 Most states have laws that require a catalytic converter in vehicles.